clap-rs/clap-www/content/post/08_Errors.md

 weight = 8
 +++

 `clap` generates friendly, and informative error messages.
-These messages kindly inform the end user of ways in which to correct the mistake. `clap` will even give a context sensitive usage string suggestion to the user!
+These messages kindly inform the end user of ways in which to correct the error. `clap` will even give a context sensitive usage string suggestion to the user!